-The Graphviz application, which is used to displaying automata while looking for a dedicated graphic interface, is normally launched in an X11 window.
-It is to be acknowledged that the call of Graphviz by TAF-KIT is not well tuned and that the output is rather poor.
-It is not too difficult however for Mac users to get a rendering of automata of much better quality (cf. Figure 1).
-This can be done in three steps.
+As long as a dedicated graphical interface is not fully operational, displaying automata is processed by the Graphviz application, which is normally launched in an X11 window.
+It is to be acknowledged that the call to Graphviz by TAF-KIT is not well-tuned and that the output is rather poor.
+It is not too difficult however to get a rendering of automata of much better quality (cf. Figure 1).
+This can be done in three steps and in a slightly different way for Mac and Linux users.